-Ethylene glycol toxicity in dogs, also known as antifreeze poisoning, happens when the odorless, sweet-tasting ingredient ethylene glycol, commonly found antifreeze, is ingested.
-While antifreeze is the most common substance that causes the condition in dogs, ethylene glycol can also be found in windshield de-icers, brake fluid, motor oils, paints, wood stains, inks, printer cartridges, and more.
+Ethylene glycol toxicity in dogs, or antifreeze poisoning, happens when dogs consume the odorless, sweet-tasting ingredient ethylene glycol, commonly found antifreeze.
+While antifreeze is the most common substance that causes the condition, ethylene glycol can also be found in windshield de-icers, brake fluid, motor oils, paints, wood stains, inks, printer cartridges, and more.

 If you see the signs of the condition in your dog, call the ASPCA pet poison hotline at (888) 426-4435 or consult an emergency veterinarian immediately so they can begin treatment.
-Here is what you should know about the symptoms, causes, and treatments for ethylene glycol toxicity in dogs.
+Here’s what you should know about the symptoms, causes, and treatments for ethylene glycol toxicity in dogs.

 Symptoms Of Ethylene Glycol Toxicity In Dogs